James Wan

-Beginning his career with the Saw franchise, Wan made his feature directorial debut with its first film in 2004.
-The films became commercially successful and have grossed more than $1 billion globally.
-Following a period of setbacks, Wan returned with the Insidious series, where he directed the first film in 2010 and its 2013 sequel.
+Wan made his feature directorial debut with Saw in 2004.
+The Saw franchise became commercially successful and grossed more than $1 billion globally.
+Following a period of setbacks, Wan found new success with the Insidious series, in which he directed the first film in 2010 and its 2013 sequel.
 The same year as the second Insidious, Wan directed the first Conjuring film to critical and commercial success.
-He served as the director of the second installment in 2016 while producing subsequent films in the franchise.
+He served as the director of the second installment in 2016 and produced subsequent films in the franchise.

-Outside of horror, Wan directed Furious 7 (2015), the seventh installment of the Fast & Furious franchise, and the DC Extended Universe superhero films Aquaman (2018) and Aquaman and the Lost Kingdom.
-Both grossed over $1 billion, making Wan the eighth director with two films to reach the milestone.
-He is the 19th highest-grossing director of all time as of 2021, with his films having grossed over $3.7 billion worldwide.
+Outside of horror, Wan directed Furious 7 (2015), the seventh installment of the Fast & Furious franchise, and the DC Extended Universe superhero films Aquaman (2018) and its sequel Aquaman and the Lost Kingdom (2023).
+Both Furious 7 and Aquaman grossed over $1 billion, making Wan the eighth director with two films to reach the milestone.
+He is the 16th highest-grossing director of all time as of 2021, with his films having grossed over $3.7 billion worldwide.

 Early life and education

-James Wan was born on 26 February 1977 in Kuching, Sarawak, Malaysia to Malaysian Chinese parents.
+James Wan was born on 26 February 1977 in Kuching, Sarawak, Malaysia, to Chinese-Malaysian parents.
 Wan and his family moved to Perth, Western Australia when he was seven.
-He attended Lake Tuggeranong College in Canberra before returning to Perth as an adult.
-Wan relocated from Perth to Melbourne, where he attended RMIT University; he graduated from RMIT with a Bachelor of Arts in Media in 1998.
+Wan attended West Leederville Primary School followed by Willetton Senior High School in Perth, and then Lake Tuggeranong College in Canberra.
+Wan then relocated to Melbourne where he attended the Royal Melbourne Institute of Technology (RMIT).
+He graduated from RMIT with a Bachelor of Arts in media in 1999.